aipub/booleano/docs/source/index.rst

 * The book title contains the word "python".
 * The book falls into the category "computing".
-* The book has an average rating of at least 3 **or** it was published after 2006.
+* The book has an average rating greater than 3 **or** it was published after 2006.
-* If the books ships with a software CD, the software must work under Linux.
+* If the books ships with software (e.g., in a CD), the software must work under Linux.

 Of course, Booleano could also handle a simpler expression.